top of page

 A genealogy of the Mura lineage through its incarnations, focusing on the Third Mura Pema Dechen's life, teachings, and key relationships, penned by Tenzin Lungtok Nyima.

-The Biography of Ḍākki Losal Drölma
+For the Long Life of Ḍākki Losal Drölma

 Screenshot 2024-11-25 at 17.00.13.png